SimonBlanke/Hyperactive/README.md

 ##### Choose an optimizer

 Your decision to use a specific optimizer should be based on the time it takes to evaluate a model and if you already have a start point.
-Try to stick to the following guidlines, when choosing an optimizer:
+Try to stick to the following <b>guidlines</b>, when choosing an optimizer:
 - only use local or mcmc optimizers, if you have a good start point
 - random optimizers are a good way to start exploring the search space
 - the mayority of the iteration-time should be the evaluation-time of the model